Evillast/Data_Science_Projects_YP/02_Borrowers_reliability_research/README.md

 #### Purpose of the study:

-Determine the factors influencing the repayment of the loan on time.
+To determine the factors influencing the repayment of the loan on time.
 The results of the study will be taken into account when constructing a credit scoring model - a system that assesses the ability of a potential borrower to repay the loan to the bank.

 #### Tasks:
 - To review the data;